Registration: Click here to sign up

 Next, skate 4km or 12km on Hawrelak Lake.
 Athletes skate around the 1000m loop: 4 laps (Short Course) or 12 laps (Long Course).

 Part Three: Ski

-Water, food, and refreshments will greet all solo athletes and teams after they ski across the finish line.
-Awards will be presented to the top three solo, team and family at each distance, as well as top individuals in each age category.
+Water, food, and refreshments will greet all athletes after they ski across the finish line.

 Awards will be given out to individuals, teams, and families.